This post may contain affiliate links. Learn more in our disclosure.

 Payment Options Available

-ThriveCart offers four different payment options: one-time fee, subscription, split-pay, and pay your own price.
+ThriveCart offers four different payment options for selling your products to customers: one-time fee, subscription, split-pay, and pay your own price.
 This means that for any product, you can decide to have customers pay using one or more of these payment types.

 If you decide on multiple payment types, your product set up page will reflect the different prices that you have set up.
 Note the image below for instance.